Dance at Russell Sage College

 Beyond her role as Artistic Director and choreographer, Ellen Sinopoli is also noted for her talents as a master teacher and for her efforts to educate young people about dance.
 She is Coordinator of Dance Programming at Russell Sage College.
 She has taught at Siena College, Skidmore College, Union College, Albany Berkshire Ballet, Saratoga City Ballet and Guilderland Ballet, among others.

-Ellen Sinopoli was featured in the Times Union’s Women@Work July/August 2016 issue “13 Women in the Arts”.
-She has appeared on “Schenectady Today” and WMHT’s Local Artist interviews for PBS’ Fall Arts Festival, WMHT’s “Our Town Troy” and WAMC’s Roundtable.was one of the 100 “Women of Excellence” honored by the Albany-Colonie Regional Chamber of Commerce in 2000.
-She also was a recipient of the 2000 Arts Awards from the Albany/Schenectady League of Arts in the Capital Region of New York State.
+Ellen Sinopoli was featured in the Times Union’s [email protected] magazine highlighting “13 Women in the Arts”.
+She has appeared on “Schenectady Today” and WMHT’s Local Artist interviews for PBS’ Fall Arts Festival, WMHT’s “Our Town Troy” and WAMC’s Roundtable.
 In 2002, she received the “Educator of Excellence” award from WTEN, an affiliate of ABC.
-She has appeared on “Schenectady Today” and WMHT’s Local Artist interviews for PBS’ Fall Arts Festival, WMHT’s “Our Town Troy” and WAMC’s Roundtable.
+She was one of the 100 “Women of Excellence” honored by the Albany-Colonie Regional Chamber of Commerce in 2000 and was the recipient of the 2000 Arts Awards from the Albany/Schenectady League of Arts in the Capital Region of NYS.

 Etta C. Fink

 - B.F.A.
 (Cum Laude) in Musical Theatre & Dance, Point Park University, Pittsburgh

 - Advanced Certification in the Expressive Arts (Therapy, Education and Consulting) – Glass Lake Studio (NY Expressive Arts)